hans-elliott99/neural-net-from-scratch/scratch_nn.md

 we need to save both the outputs of each of these processes and the inputs, which will be needed for backpropagation step.

+### Update function

+**Some Key Terms:**
+- dvalues: the gradient (vector of partial derivatives) being passed backwards from the next layer to the current layer (the layer that is actively backpropagating). *Put simply: the gradient of the subsequent function.* - dinputs: the gradient that includes the (partial) derivatives of the neuron function with respect to inputs.

 ``` r
 ### Dense Layers ----
 layer_dense = list(